Oscar Garcia: Brighton boss proud of players' achievement

 "There was not much we could do about that.
 We are disappointed, but if you see the whole picture, it has been a very good season."

-His exit prompted the arrival of Garcia, who recovered from a slow start at the club to clinch a top-six finish courtesy of an eight-match unbeaten run.
+His exit prompted the who recovered from a slow start at the club to clinch a top-six finish courtesy of an eight-match unbeaten run.

 When asked about planning for next season at the Amex Stadium, the Spaniard appeared coy on his future.